 - Once you go past Thirteen Restaurant, you should drive slowly and carefully so you can spot an old house like structure with a white, cement arch in front.
 Turn right and follow the dirt road to the beach!

-Neltjeberg Beach is yet another hidden beach with a tropical atmosphere.
-It is the next bay over from Dorothea.
-I placed it as moderate difficulty secluded beach since you will need to get to Dorothea Beach first and then take a small hike.
+Dorothea Beach is yet another beach with a tropical atmosphere.
+It is the next bay over from Neltjeberg Bay Beach.
+I placed it as moderate difficulty secluded beach since you will need to get to Neltjeberg Bay Beach first and then take a small hike.

 The trail head is on the left side of Dorothea Beach in the forest, but unfortunately there are no signs.
 The trail will take you up a small hill, around the ridge of the peninsula.
 You will cross a small, intermittent natural stream.
 Don’t forget to stop and take pictures!
 Then continue to a sort of a paved road that eventually turns into a dirt road (be careful if it’s wet).
 The hike takes about 20 minutes.